CONTRIBUTED BY MEREDITH BARBER

 The first time our family prepared for a PCS it was 2008.
 My first child had just been born and I had joined Facebook 6 months prior.
 While there was no shortage of website resources for things like housing or information on traveling in Germany, there was a lack of intimacy and everyday details for the new country I was about to call home.
 How would I find the right house?
 How would I set up utilities?
 Where could I meet other parents?
 Where would I go to have a great meal and drink to celebrate my new adventure?

 The second PCS was back to the US.
 We moved to Oklahoma—a state I had never visited before moving in August 2013.
 I relied heavily on websites once again for housing, local eateries, and schools.
 I didn’t have as many questions this time around since I’d moved before and I was moving back to the US—a place where I knew the language, the customs, the process and procedures of setting up a home.

 As I prepare for move number three—to Okinawa next month—I am now savvy at Facebook and Instagram and finding web resources on other social media platforms.
 I have found Instagram to be one of the most inspiring social media sources.
 It’s so easy to search “Okinawa” and have my feed filled with posts of beautiful beaches, weather updates, cultural calendars, and more.
 This has helped make the transition easier for both my kids and me.
-When they start lamenting about our move, I pull up Instagram and show them photos about all the places we’ll see and all the things we’ll do in our new duty station.
+When they start lamenting about our move, I pull up Instagram and show them photos about all the places we’ll see and all the things we’ll do at our new duty station.